What details can I see about my social traffic?

 For some of the above, Parse.ly can provide more granularity than simply the site that is driving you traffic.
 We’re able to gather this data by plugging into that social media site’s API.
 This granular information is available for the following sites.

-Any place you see referral information, clicking Twitter or “Referring URLs” will show links to the tweets that drove traffic.
-By clicking on a t.co link you will be taken to Twitter to see the Tweet and the Twitter handle (username) that tweeted it.
+Any place you see referral information, clicking Twitter will show the tweets that drove traffic.
+Parse.ly surfaces the tweet, the Twitter handle (user) that tweeted it, how many times it was retweeted and how many page views each tweet drove.
 To see the tweets that brought traffic to a particular post, visit the detailed post page and then scroll down to referrers.
-Click on “twitter.com” under the Social Referrers section and a list of t.co links will appear.
+Click on “twitter.com” under the Social Referrers section and a list of tweets will appear.
 This data is only available for 7 days after the tweet is posted.

 Pinterest will allow you to see the pin that brought traffic to your site.
 From the Referrers page, scroll down to Pinterest and click on it.
 Once on the Pinterest referrers page, click on the “Referring Urls” tab to see the individual links to each pin.
 By clicking on the magnifying glass to the left of each link, you can see the title of each pin.
 When on a detailed post page, you can also view pins for that post by scrolling down to the Social Referrers section and then clicking on “pinterest.com.”
 The links to the pins will then appear below.